 The Community Advisors attended the Community Design School to acquire the planning, design, and stewardship skills to improve and maintain the park.
 Working alongside members of NYC Parks, the Queens Museum and the Design Trust Fellows team, they have developed ideas for the park's enhancement in four focus groups: Access, Navigation, Opportunity, and Learning.
 The advisors presented their initial design concepts to a broader community for feedback at a forum on March 1, 2015, at the Queens Museum.
 The Museum exhibited the final concepts from April 12 - May 3, 2015.
 The design ideas include information kiosks, art installations, wayfinding landmarks, and play areas for children with special needs.
 Learn more about each design concept.

 In December 2015, the Design Trust and its Fellows published Building the Community Design School at Flushing Meadows Corona Park, a booklet outlining how the School came to be, providing the political context of the park, and describing the classroom structure and lessons plans of the School.
+The Spanish edition, Desarrollo de la Escuela para el Diseño Comunitario en el Parque de Flushing Meadows, was released in September, 2016.
 The Community Design School planning model can transform the traditional relationship between institutions and communities.
 As an open and collaborative school that brings everyday citizens and public service stewards together to learn, create, and design, it is applicable to a range of public spaces.
 We will continue to test the replicability of this model.

 The newly formed Flushing Meadows Corona Park Alliance, and corresponding Community Advisory Board, launched in December 2015, includes Community Advisors from The World’s Park project.
 We expect the model will strongly inform the role and structure of the emerging Community Advisory Board as a proactive body charged with setting the comprehensive vision for the park.